chord progressions in tonal music

 "… using the concept of prolongation as specified by Tom Sutcliffe on www.harmony.org.uk....."

-Note the difference between these examples: the first is a new term introduced by Tom Sutcliffe.
+Note the difference between the last two examples: the first includes new terms introduced by Tom Sutcliffe.
 The second is a term used elsewhere but with a specific meaning as defined on this website.
-Please refer to the glossary for clarity on this distinction.
+Please refer to the glossary for clarity on this distinction as indicated in section 2 above.

 If you wish to specify the date of writing you can use the version information on the site (see footnotes) to determine what date a section was first added to the site, for example: